UK Independence Party: House of Lords

-On 24 June 1995, UKIP gained its first member of the House of Lords, The Lord Grantley, who had joined the party in 1993 from the Conservatives and had recently succeeded to his father's titles.
+On 24 June 1995, UKIP gained its first member of the House of Lords, Lord Grantley, who had joined the party in 1993 from the Conservatives and had recently succeeded to his father's titles.
 However, with the coming House of Lords Act 1999, he decided not to stand for election as a continuing member, and so left the House in November 1999.
 Earlier in 1999, UKIP had gained a second peer in the House of Lords, The Earl of Bradford, but he, too, left the House in November 1999 because of the House of Lords Act.
-The Lord Pearson of Rannoch and The Lord Willoughby de Broke both defected to UKIP in 2007, giving the party its first representation in the House of Lords since the departure of Lord Grantley and Lord Bradford.
-The Lord Pearson of Rannoch went on to serve as party leader from November 2009 to September 2010.
-On 18 September 2012, The Lord Stevens of Ludgate joined UKIP, having sat as an Independent Conservative since his expulsion from the Conservatives in 2004.
+Lord Pearson of Rannoch and Lord Willoughby de Broke both defected to UKIP in 2007, giving the party its first representation in the House of Lords since the departure of Lord Grantley and Lord Bradford.
+Lord Pearson went on to serve as party leader from November 2009 to September 2010.
+On 18 September 2012, Lord Stevens of Ludgate joined UKIP, having sat as an Independent Conservative since his expulsion from the Conservatives in 2004.
 In Autumn 2018, Lord Willoughby de Broke left UKIP, reducing the party's representation in the upper house back down to two.
 Lord Stevens also left the party, in December 2018, leaving former leader Lord Pearson as UKIP's sole peer.
 In October 2019, Lord Pearson resigned his membership of the party.